humanapi/humanapi-ios-client/README.md

 ### What's Here
 - `HumanConnectViewController.[mh]`: browser based UI to launch Human Connect

->[Deprecated] If you are building a standalone application for wellness API data and do not have a backend database, refer to the client in the `wellnessDirect` branch of this repository.

 ## How To Use in Your Project
 Check out the guide on our Developer Hub: http://hub.humanapi.co/docs/mobile-guide-ios

+*see the `connectDemo` branch of this repository for an example project*

 # Changelog